dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Create a Method on an Object

-Objects can have a special type of property, called a method.

-Methods are properties that are functions.
-This adds different behavior to an object.
-Here is the duck example with a method:
+# Make Code More Reusable with the this Keyword

+The last challenge introduced a method to the duck object.
+It used duck.name dot notation to access the value for the name property within the return statement:

+sayName: function() {return "The name of this duck is " + duck.name + ".";}

+While this is a valid way to access the object's property, there is a pitfall here.
+If the variable name changes, any code referencing the original name would need to be updated as well.
+In a short object definition, it isn't a problem, but if an object has many references to its properties there is a greater chance for error.

+A way to avoid these issues is with the this keyword:

 let duck = {
 name: "Aflac",
 numLegs: 2,
-sayName: function() {return "The name of this duck is " + duck.name + ".";}
+sayName: function() {return "The name of this duck is " + this.name + ".";}
 };
-duck.sayName();

-The example adds the sayName method, which is a function that returns a sentence giving the name of the duck.
-Notice that the method accessed the name property in the return statement using duck.name.
-The next challenge will cover another way to do this.

-Using the dog object, give it a method called sayLegs.
-The method should return the sentence This dog has 4 legs.
+this is a deep topic, and the above example is only one way to use it.
+In the current context, this refers to the object that the method is associated with: duck.
+If the object's name is changed to mallard, it is not necessary to find all the references to duck in the code.
+It makes the code reusable and easier to read.

+Modify the dog.sayLegs method to remove any references to dog.
+Use the duck example for guidance.

 ## Tests

-Waiting: dog.sayLegs() should be a function.
-Waiting: dog.sayLegs() should return the given string - note that punctuation and spacing matter.
+Waiting: dog.sayLegs() should return the given string.
+Waiting: Your code should use the this keyword to access the numLegs property of dog.

 <!-- ## Solutions: -->